-The consequences of global warming generate significant migratory movements: as revealed in the latest Global Report on Internal Displacement [PDF] (2017), natural disasters force the internal displacement of three times more people than those who are displaced through political conflicts.
+The consequences of global warming generate significant migratory movements: as revealed in the latest Global Report on Internal Displacement [PDF] External link, opens in new window.
+(2017), natural disasters force the internal displacement of three times more people than those who are displaced through political conflicts.

 Droughts and the advance of desertification — as well as the lack of harvests, torrential rains, alterations in seasons, and extreme temperatures — are only some of the reasons triggering this type of migrations.

 Although the consequences of climate change affect many regions, there are five areas especially affected in which displacements are counted by millions:

 - The Amazon Basin (1): The progressive melting of glaciers causes a significant decrease in water reserves in the Andean plain, a region already affected by significant water shortage.

 - Lake Chad (2): Since 1963 the surface area of one of the largest lakes on the planet has been reduced by more than 90% due to climate change and the demographic pressures of recent decades.